sandeepkadiyam/HumanActivityRecognition-in-Bangle.js/README.md

   <img src = "images/CustomDataset_allclasses.png" width = "800" height = "350"/>
 </p>

-**Model's Performance on HAPT Dataset:** The Human activity and Postural Transitions dataset is from the UCI Machine Learning Repository.
+**Model's Performance on HAPT Dataset:** The Human activity and Postural Transitions dataset is from the UCI Machine Learning Repository[[1]](#1).
 It was collected from 30 subjects performing basic activities and postural transitions with a smartphone mounted on the waist.
 The dataset includes 6 basic activities, laying, sitting, standing, walking, walking-downstairs, walking-upstairs, and 6 postural transitions, lie-to-sit, lie-to-stand, sit-to-lie, sit-to-stand,stand-to-lie, stand-to-sit sampled at 50Hz.

 <p align="center">
   <img src = "images/HAPTDataset_eachclass.png" width = "900" height = "500"/>